premierchessacademy/strawket-content/posts/2025-07-10-from-passion-to-profit.md

 # You Didn't Get Into Teaching for the Paperwork

-You started because you have a passion for a subject—be it chess, coding, or charcoal drawing—and a gift for sharing it with others.
+You started because you have a passion for a subject-be it chess, coding, or charcoal drawing-and a gift for sharing it with others.
 Your classes are growing, students are engaged, and word is starting to spread.
 But with that success comes a creeping sense of dread: more emails, more invoices to chase, more scheduling conflicts, and less time for what you actually love.

 **What if you could grow your business without drowning in administrative work?**